asx-dev/asx-dev/README.md

 Mobile Engineer
 ---------------

-I'm a mobile engineer my specialty is develop cross platform applications using React Native and also I have a good understanding of IOS development using Swift.
+I'm a mobile engineer my specialty is develop cross platform applications using React Native and also I have a solid understanding of web fundamentals.

 * 🌍  I'm based in Spain, Canary Islands Tenerife
 * ✉️  You can contact me at [asxdev18@gmail.com](mailto:asxdev18@gmail.com)